zzdtravel

 Borneo Sun Bear Conservation Centre

-Borneo Sun Bear Conservation Centre-November 2024
+Borneo Sun Bear Conservation Centre-December 2024

 The wonderful BSBCC provides care to rescued sun bears (44 at the time of writing), the world's second-most endangered bear.
 It's possible to see the bears foraging, climbing and sunning themselves in the forest from two elevated walkways and viewing platforms.
 There are telescopes set up for a closer look and the centre has full access for people with disabilities.
 The gift shop screens an educational video on BSBCC and its valuable work.